Lierganes (Cantabria), Spain September 2022 (Tour 6)

 As I returned to the Van after that first foray into Candas I couldn’t help but notice some of the town’s statues and murals and their association with the sea.
 The most impressive is perhaps one of the smallest which I found down on the Plaza El Cueto.
 It was created by a local sculptor known as Anton (real name Antonio Rodriguez Garcia) and it is called La Marinera.
 It was inspired by the suffering of mothers who lost sons to the sea.

-To summarise the following few days in Candas – fantastic.
+To summarise the ensuing few days in Candas – it was fantastic.

 At heart this is still a local fishing village with warm and friendly people, some of whom went out of their way to make us welcome.
 That first night in the restaurant, one of the diners at a table alongside us offered me a glass of his sidra (the local cider) and proceeded to pour it from on high, as would an Escanciar (see last year’s Oviedo blog).
 Before you knew it, other diners were pouring from much higher heights than was the case earlier.
 Of course, our waiter simply had to show the amateurs how it should be done.
 I too had a go but the less said about that the better.
 It will suffice to say that Nala who invariably lays at my feet while we are in a restaurant was somewhat splashed and moved away.